caiyuanhao1998/MST-plus-plus/README.md

 The training log and models will be saved in '/MST-plus-plus/train_code/exp/'.

 ## Citation
-If you find this repo helpful, please consider citing our works:
+If this repo helps you, please consider citing our works:

 ```